-- Once your appeal has been received the executive editor will read over the existing file and your letter.
-The executive editor will either manage the appeal directly or appoint an appeal editor.
-At this point the appeal editor will come to one of two decisions.
+- Appeals Process: Once your appeal has been received, the Executive Editor will read over the existing file and your letter.
+The Executive Editor will either manage the appeal directly or appoint an appeal editor.
+At this point the Editor will come to one of two decisions:

-- Reject the appeal: If, in the editor’s view, a further review of the paper will not change the ultimate outcome, the process ends here.
-You will receive back an explanation (potentially brief) of why the editor believes that further consideration is unlikely to be productive.
+- Reject the appeal: If, in the Editor’s view, a further review of the paper will not change the ultimate outcome, the process ends here.
+You will receive back an explanation (potentially brief) of why the Editor believes that further consideration is unlikely to be productive.

 - You are entitled to no more than two unsuccessful appeals every four years.
 No exceptions!

 Appeals Process Outcomes

 Data represents December 12, 2005 through July 1, 2019